 - Inspire CURIOSITY

 Denver Urban Gardens (DUG) was established in 1985 to support Denver residents in creating sustainable, food-producing neighborhood community gardens.
-In the past 35+ years, our network of community gardens has grown across six metro Denver counties, and our reach has extended to offering youth education and community training programs, as well as providing access to seeds, seedlings, and resources to build community resilience by growing local, fresh, organic food.
+Over the past 35+ years, our network of community gardens has expanded to six metro Denver counties as we have championed the power of plants, the people who grow them, and the communities they nourish.

 We currently operate more than 180 community gardens throughout Metro Denver, including more than 70 school-based community gardens.
 In addition to building and supporting community gardens, we operate DeLaney Community Farm, the Master Composter Training Program, the Master Community Gardener Training Program, Grow a Garden, and provide extensive opportunities for youth education in nutrition and gardening.

 - Provide approved access to the land where communities can come together to grow food

 - Establish and maintain working relations with garden property owner agencies

 - Negotiate and maintain garden site use agreements